- Books, Literature, and Writing

 The fifth thing I love is that she is a good writer.
 She pulled me into her world with lots of detail, but not so much that I tired of the descriptions.
 I was continually interested in her family’s exploits, and came away feeling entertained--and quite a bit smarter about China, too.
 That’s a tricky thing to pull off in a book, and I think she did it admirably.

-I had found Min’s first memoir of living in China during the Cultural Revolution, Red Azalea, strangely surreal, and I didn’t think I would read this book until it started showing up on all kinds of lists for “best nonfiction.”
+I had found Min’s first memoir of living in China during the Cultural Revolution, Red Azalea, strangely surreal, and I didn’t think I would read book until it started showing up on all kinds of lists for “best nonfiction.”
 I picked it up and read it to see what all the accolades were about.
+The Cooked Seed

 The Cooked Seed, Min’s memoir of her life from the time she arrived in America until now is a nicely-detailed book that gives readers a visceral feel for the struggles of a Chinese immigrant as well as the challenges of being a mother in an unfamiliar world.